pycodehash/pycodehash/docs/python_functions.md

 Python identifier, effectively guaranteeing its syntactical validity.

 The implementation builds on [`rope`], an advanced open-source Python refactoring library.
 This package performs a lot of heavy lifting.
-See the section "What makes it hard to find call definitions in Python" for details.
+See the section "The Challenge of Finding Call Definitions in Python" for details.

 ### 3. Strip invariant changes